kolypto/py-good/README.rst

 ================

 All validators listed here inherit from ``ValidatorBase`` which defines the standard interface.
-Currently it makes no difference whether it's just a callable, a class, or a subclass of ``ValidatorBase``, but in the future it may gain special features.
+Currently it makes no difference whether it’s just a callable, a class, or a subclass of ``ValidatorBase``, but in the future it may gain special features.